nrfconnect/sdk-nrf/samples/bluetooth/peripheral_lbs/README.rst

 User interface
 **************

+For nRF52840 Dongle:

+RGB LED:
+   Red:
+      * On when connected.
+   Green:
+      * Controlled remotely from the connected device.

+Button 1:
+   * Sends a notification with the button state: "pressed" or "released".

+For Development Kit boards:

 LED 1:
    * When the main loop is running (device is advertising), blinks with a period of 2 seconds, duty cycle 50%.